 In the Perspective view, notice that the cameras shift as a group slightly along one or more rotation axes to better reflect an average of the markers scattered across the floor, taking into account any offsets that you specified.Tip

 To more accurately visualize the size of your volume in Evoke, you can change the size and shape of the floor grid.
-To do this, on the Camera Calibration tab, click the ellipsis next to Set Floor Extents and change the values (in mm) to produce the required result.
+To do this, on the Camera Calibration tab ensure the Advanced options are displayed (click Show Advanced at the top right), and in the Set Floor Extent section, change the values (in mm) to produce the required result.

 Adjust the Set Floor Plane settings

-If you need to change the default floor plane setting, to enable you to set the floor plane accurately, click Show Advanced, click the ellipsis next to Start Set Floor Plane, and change the Height offset value to an appropriate value.
+If you need to change the default floor plane setting, to enable you to set the floor plane accurately, click Show Advanced and change the Height offset value to an appropriate value.